ServiceNow/Fast-LLM/docs/index.md

 ### The Fast-LLM Advantage

 Fast-LLM isn't just another library, **it's a platform for powering the next generation of AI breakthroughs**.
-Here’s what sets it apart:
+Here's what sets it apart:

 - **🚀 Purpose-Built for Small- and Large-Scale AI:** Optimized specifically for training language models of all sizes, Fast-LLM excels from **small models around 1B parameters to massive clusters** running 70B+ parameter models.
 Our kernels are fine-tuned for maximum throughput across this entire range, making Fast-LLM the go-to choice for diverse training needs.